SMore-Napi/DB_Innopolis/Week10/README.md

 (2 rows)
 ```

+##### Explanation.
-The `group_id` was updated from the second terminal.
-This change was seen from the first session, i.e. Bob became member of second group.
-However, first session cannot modify balance of Bob due to read commited police (only second session can modify this row).
+The `group_id` was updated from the second terminal (second session).
+This change was seen from the first session, i.e. Bob became member of second group globally.
+However, first session cannot modify balance of Bob due to read commited police (only second session can modify this row as it already modified earlier).
 As a result, the Bob was moved to second group, but his balance was not modified.

-Using `REPEATABLE READ` isolation level: \
+#### Using `REPEATABLE READ` isolation level: \
 <b>Terminal 1. </b>
 ```
 dvdrental=# BEGIN;